PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     .. versionadded:: 1.4.0

-    Exclude this domain, or list of domains, meaning that no dynamic block will ever be inserted for this domain via :meth:`DynBlockRulesGroup:setSuffixMatchRule` or :meth:`DynBlockRulesGroup:setSuffixMatchRuleFFI`.
+    Exclude this domain, or list of domains, meaning that no dynamic block will ever be inserted for this domain via :meth:`DynBlockRulesGroup.setSuffixMatchRule` or :meth:`DynBlockRulesGroup.setSuffixMatchRuleFFI`.
 Default to empty, meaning rules are applied to all domains.

     :param str domain: A domain, or list of domains, as strings, like for example "powerdns.com"